Best Travel Insurance for Croatia

 • Cost: $73 for a $2,500 week-long trip

-Generali's Standard plan provides $100,000 in emergency medical coverage and $250,000 for emergency evacuation.
-The Premium plan provides a pre-existing condition waiver if purchased within 14 days of your initial trip deposit.
-Generali operates 24/7 multilingual assistance centers.
+Generali’s Standard plan offers $100,000 in emergency medical coverage and $250,000 for emergency evacuation.
+The Premium plan includes a pre-existing condition waiver when purchased within 14 days of the initial trip deposit.
+Generali also provides 24/7 multilingual assistance through its global support centers.

 Company Image